‘ere lie my favourite albums of all time, boi. Subject to change, of course. But this is what it is at the moment.

 Nostalgia factor aside, this is a much welcome more patient record by the band, exhibiting moments of mad prog and tranquility.

-A masterpiece in prog rock, also the album housing possibly the best song of all time, Arriving Somewhere But Not Here.
+A masterpiece in progressive rock and home to one of my favourite songs of all time, Arriving Somewhere But Not Here.

 Fear of a Blank Planet (2007)